ACEsuit/mace/tests/golden/README.md

-make_fixtures.py      seeded fixture generation build_mace_anchor.py  the plain-MACE anchor (direct instantiation) train_anchor.py       the ScaleShiftMACE anchor (training CLI) regenerate.py         the only thing allowed to rewrite any of the above
+make_fixtures.py      seeded fixture generation build_mace_anchor.py  the plain-MACE anchor (direct instantiation) train_anchor.py       the ScaleShiftMACE anchor (training CLI) paths.py              where this directory sits regenerate.py         the only thing allowed to rewrite any of the above targets/              one module per family of goldens: what regenerating
+                      that family means
+docs/                 one page per family: what its goldens pin and why
 ```

+## A family of goldens owns two files, and edits no shared list

+Everything above is shared.
+Everything specific to one family of goldens — a
+model class, a backend, a foundation checkpoint — lives in exactly two places
+that no other family touches: a module in `targets/` that knows how to
+rewrite it, and a page in `docs/` that says what it pins.
+Its build scripts
+and its test file are named from there rather than added to the listing
+above.

+That is a merge property, not a filing preference.
+Families are added
+independently and land independently; the moment two of them have to append
+to one list, one enumeration in `regenerate.py`, or one section of this file,
+every pair of them conflicts. `regenerate.py` therefore discovers its targets
+instead of naming them, and this file describes the rule instead of listing
+the families.

 ## The harness never imports the framework